Updated

-The language of PC 85 states that, “every person who gives or offers to give a bribe to any [legislator]…or attempts by menace, deceit, suppression of truth, or any corrupt means, to influence a [legislator]…is punishable by imprisonment in the state prison for two, three or four years.
+85. Every person who gives or offers to give a bribe to any Member of the Legislature, any member of the legislative body of a city, county, city and county, school district, or other special district, or to another person for the member, or attempts by menace, deceit, suppression of truth, or any corrupt means, to influence a member in giving or withholding his or her vote, or in not attending the house or any committee of which he or she is a member, is punishable by imprisonment in the state prison for two, three or four years.

 Note that a legislator or elected official receiving or requesting a bring is punished under Penal Code 86 PC.